-Spain, land of sun, sea, flamenco, fiesta and siesta.
-With this guide we want to help you make the most of your stay by avoiding tourist traps, stretching your money and living like a local.
+Ah Spain, the land of sun, sea, flamenco, fiesta and siesta.
+With this guide we want to help you make the most out of your stay by avoiding tacky, tourist traps, stretching your money and living like a local.

 - The best time to visit Spain